 1. Club Senior Competitions

 - What will happen to the end of the BC Rugby Senior Club season?
 The Competitions Committee met on March 25 and unanimously determined that there is no possibility of concluding the 2019-20 Club Season given the worldwide health emergency we collectively face with COVID-19.
-Therefore, the 2019-20 Club Season is cancelled.
+Therefore, the 2019-20 Club Season is cancelled, and has been deemed null and void.
 This applies to senior, age-grade, and mini rugby competitions and jamborees that were scheduled for this spring.
-BC Rugby is seeking guidance from World Rugby on how these cancellations may impact any disciplinary suspensions.
-The Competitions Committee is looking at how best to determine league winners and details will become available shortly.

 - Will the Interior League start as scheduled?
 No. Rugby Canada’s suspension of all rugby activities up to and including June 30 impacts the start of the Interior season.
-Play may commence after this time if all public orders are also lifted.
+The time-sensitive nature of the interior leagues is considered a priority in our Return to Play planning.

 - Once the Rugby Canada suspension is lifted, can we play straight away?
 No. Firstly, this epidemic is impacting each Province slightly differently and while Rugby Canada may lift the suspension of rugby activities, we will still abide by the Government of British Columbia’s directives to keep all BC communities safe.
 Secondly, as soon as we can resume contact sports in BC, matches won’t be scheduled until teams have had enough time to complete suitable training, including scrummaging, for a reasonable amount of time.